Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: Introduction

-So far, numerous methods have been proposed for strengthening PLMs with KGs, which can be categorized into three types: before-training enhancement, during-training enhancement, and post-training enhancement \cite{Han2022}.
-Although there exist a few surveys of knowledge-enhanced PLMs \cite{wei2021knowledge,yang2021survey,zhen2022survey}, they focus on various forms of knowledge.
-Besides, this field is rapidly evolving with numerous new technologies consistently being introduced.
-Therefore, to address the questions of whether constructing KGs is still necessary and how to improve the knowledge modeling ability of LLMs, we present a systematic review of relevant methods and proposes to enhance LLMs with KGs.
+So far, numerous methods have been proposed for strengthening PLMs with KGs, which can be categorized into three types: before-training enhancement, during-training enhancement, and post-training enhancement.
+Although there exist a few surveys \cite{wei2021knowledge,yang2021survey,zhen2022survey} of knowledge-enhanced PLMs, they focus on various forms of knowledge, lacking a systematic review of knowledge graph enhanced pre-trained language model (KGPLM) methods.
+For instance, Wei \textit{et al.} \cite{wei2021knowledge} conducted a review of knowledge enhanced PLMs based on diverse knowledge sources but only covered a small set of KGPLMs.
+Similarly, Yang \textit{et al.} \cite{yang2021survey} covered various forms of knowledge enhanced PLMs but provided only a partial review of KGPLMs without technical categorization.
+In another study, Zhen \textit{et al.} \cite{zhen2022survey} categorized knowledge enhanced PLMs into implicit incorporation and explicit incorporation methods, yet their review encompassed only a small subset of KGPLMs.
+Moreover, this field is rapidly evolving with numerous new technologies consistently being introduced.
+Therefore, to address questions of whether constructing KGs is still necessary and how to improve the knowledge modeling ability of LLMs, we present a systematic review of relevant studies.
+We conducted a thorough search for papers related to the keywords "language model" and "knowledge graph".
+Subsequently, the papers that were most relevant to KGPLM were carefully refined and categorized.
+In comparison with existing surveys, this paper specifically concentrates on KGPLM and covers a broader range of up-to-date papers.
+Furthermore, we suggest the development of knowledge graph enhanced large language models (KGLLMs) to tackle the knowledge modeling challenge in LLMs.
 The main contributions of this paper are summarized as follows:

-\begin{itemize} \item We provide a comprehensive review for knowledge graph enhanced pre-trained language models (KGPLMs), which helps researchers to gain a deep insight of this field. \item We overview research on the evaluation of LLMs and draw comparisons between LLMs and KGs.
-Our primary objective is to address researchers' concerns about whether LLMs can replace KGs. \item We propose to enhance LLMs with KGs and suggest some possible future research directions for further improving the performance of knowledge raph enhanced large language models (KGLLMs), which may benefit researchers in the field of LLM. \end{itemize}
+\begin{itemize} \item We provide a comprehensive review for KGPLMs, which helps researchers to gain a deep insight of this field. \item We overview research on the evaluation of LLMs and draw comparisons between LLMs and KGs. \item We propose to enhance LLMs with KGs and suggest some possible future research directions, which may benefit researchers in the field of LLM. \end{itemize}